johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 # Ability Lua Script Format

 An ability is any potential action a character could take, defined by a Lua script.
 It may use character resources, call functions or change values from a character's statblock, target other creatures or positions on the map, or influence the game state in many other ways.
-It is defined by a .lua file that implements a `use_cost` global value and `run()` function that returns two values, a boolean determining if the action was a success or not, and a short string detailing the result of the action.
+It is defined by a .lua file that implements a `use_time` global value and `run()` function that returns two values, a boolean determining if the action was a success or not, and a short string detailing the result of the action.
 Abilities may also define an ability-specific effect.

 ## Function Definitions and Headers